 Creating a moderate caloric deficit causes your body to use fat for energy, resulting in weight loss.
 The deficit occurs when you eat less and move more.
 When the deficit is equal to 250 to 1,000 calories daily, you lose between 1/2 pound and 2 pounds per week.

-Figure out your daily calorie needs by using an online calculator or consulting with a health care provider.
+Figure out your daily calorie needs by using an online calculator like MyPlate, or consulting with a health care provider.
 This number equals the number of calories you must consume to maintain the weight you have now.
 You need to increase your calorie burn through exercise, reduce your daily calorie intake, or combine these two strategies to successfully drop pounds.

 An intake between 1,200 and 1,600 calories is considered low, and will most likely help you lose weight.
 Consuming fewer calories is not advised, as you will accelerate the loss of muscle mass, stall your metabolism and miss out on important nutrition.